 All participating teams must contribute to the event proceedings with an article describing the machine and software in more details and their ideas behind it or development strategies in general.
 This publication is perceived well within our agricultural robot community.
 Furthermore, this shall document the state-of-the-art and make it easier for new teams to come to the event and being able to cope with the challenges.
 Increasing knowledge and skills for developing and operating agricultural robots is an overall aim of the event.

 Furthermore, each registered team must provide an introductory video of max.
 2 min time about team, machine, strategy, institution and country.
-This will be shown and broadcasted during the contest as well as for the FRE webpage for streaming.
+This will be shown during the contest as well as for the FRE website.

 Competition environment and conditions